MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/remote-controlled-client-side-log-collection/android.md

     Logger.setCapture(false)
     ```

-* The default capture level is DEBUG in development and FATAL in production.
+* The default capture level is FATAL in development and in production.
 To control the capture level (verbosity):

-    <span style="color:red">How do we know this? who/what and how sets this DEBUG and FATAL differences.
-Also, this collides what the text written in the overview of logging, where it is said that the logging can be controled from the analytics console.</span>

     ```java
     Logger.setLevel(Logger.FATAL)